 Basilica of San Frediano

-Lucca Circular Market
+Lucca Round Market

 Lucca Cathedral

 Do not confuse the cathedral with the Church of St. Archangel Michael, they are very similar and equally beautiful.
 The cathedral was founded in 1070, when it was consecrated by Anselmo da Baggio.
 The length of the cathedral is more than 84 m, and the height of the bell tower is 58 m.
-The building was built in Romanesque and Gothic styles.
+The building is built in Romanesque and Gothic style.
 The temple itself was built, however, earlier, three centuries earlier.

 Basilica of San Frediano